Location538 Washington Ave, Brooklyn, NY 11238, USA

 Architect of RecordTamar Kisilevitz

-From the architect.
+Text description provided by the architects.
 Aperture 538 is a 10 unit multi-family residence located in the neighborhood of Clinton Hill, Brooklyn on Washington Avenue near Fulton Street.

 Central to the exterior is a copper screen, finished to a corten appearance, perforated with an abstracted image of the Brooklyn Bridge and modified for light and air requirements.